ksalzke/completed-task-report-omnifocus-plugin/README.md

 # About

-This is an Omni Automation plug-in bundle for OmniFocus that sends a list of completed tasks to a Day One journal or to Drafts, and also includes functions that allow the user to use their own custom URL schemes.
+This is an Omni Automation plug-in bundle for OmniFocus that sends a list of completed tasks for a given period (in Markdown format) to a Day One journal, to Drafts, or to the clipboard.
+It also includes functions that allow the user to use their own custom URL schemes.
 Further details are provided below.

 _Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from a random amateur on the internet!)_